jcraane/personal-blog-hugo/content/post/2021-07-27-resources_images_in_kmm.md

 - png
 - vector images (pdf)

 Images are placed in a folder of choice in the shared module. jpg images are scaled according to the device capabilities. pdf images are converted to Android drawables on the Android platform (iOS uses pdf's as-is).
-At the moment the plugin relies on some external tools todo the image conversion.
+At the moment the plugin relies on some external tools to do the image conversion.
 This might change in a future version.

 A small example is given below: